CD and DVD copy protection: United Kingdom position

-The provisions of law allow for redress to buyers of Audio CDs with Copyright-Protection.
+The provisions of law allow for redress to buyers of audio CDs with copyright protection.
 The Copyright, Designs and Patents Act 1988 contains provisions in section 296ZE part VII that allow for "[a] remedy where effective technological measures prevent permitted acts".

-In practice, the consumer would make a complaint to the copyright holder of the Audio CD, usually a Record Label.
-The complaint would contain a request to the holder of the copyright to provide a "work-around" in order to make use of the copy-protected CD, to the extent that a non-copyright protected CD could be used lawfully.
-Where the consumer believes the copyright holder has not been reasonable in entertaining the request, they are within their rights under the Act to make an application to the Secretary of State to review the merits of the complaint and (if the complaint is upheld) to instruct the copyright holder to implement a work-around circumventing the copyright protection.
+In practice, the consumer would make a complaint to the copyright holder of the audio CD, usually a record label.
+The complaint would contain a request to the holder of the copyright to provide a "workaround" in order to make use of the copy-protected CD, to the extent that a non-copyright protected CD could be used lawfully.
+Where the consumer believes the copyright holder has not been reasonable in entertaining the request, they are within their rights under the Act to make an application to the Secretary of State to review the merits of the complaint and (if the complaint is upheld) to instruct the copyright holder to implement a workaround circumventing the copyright protection.

 Schedule 5A of the Copyright, Designs and Patent Act 1988 lists the permitted acts, to which the provisions of section 296ZE apply (i.e. lists the cases in which the consumer can use the remedy, if the copy protection prevents the user doing a permitted act).